tikv/community/community-membership.md

 - Familiar with the codebase
 - Contributed a certain amount of code to TiKV subprojects
-- Performed excellently in the Special Interest Group (SIG)
+- Performed excellently in a Special Interest Group (SIG)
 - Sponsored by at least two incumbent Committers

 ### Privileges and responsibilities: